G-GameDev/g-gamedev.github.io/_unreal/enums.md

 Oi you!<br>
-Yes you, the blueprint programmer about to skip because talk of binary is obviously C++ stuff, and doesn’t relate to you.
+Yes you, the blueprint programmer about to skip because talk of binary is obviously C++ stuff, and doesn’t relate to you.<br>
 It absolutely does relate to you.<br>
-Firstly, because at some point you might start including some C++ in your repertoire, and secondly because the principle of bitflags is the same in most languages, in fact, what im about to describe is pretty much the same thing if you are coding for unity in C#, or making your enum in the unreal editor.
+Firstly, because at some point you might start including some C++ in your repertoire, and secondly because the principle of bitflags is the same in most languages, in fact, what I'm about to describe is pretty much the same thing if you are coding for unity in C#, or making your enum in the unreal editor.
 {: .notice--danger}